lukekasper/Personal-Projects/Microsoft Azure/Intro Notes/Azure_Fundamentals.md

       - can export alert
       - includes fusion kill-chain analysis
         - helps analyze the nature of attack (where it started and what kind of impact it had)
+    - Advanced threat protection:
+      - securing management ports of VMs with just-in-time access, adaptive application controls (which apps should and shouldn't run on machines)